smpleader/c-sharp-patterns/README.md

 ## Worksheet:

-How we deal with 2 dimensions of data model, which you can't apply POV or RDBM
+How we deal with 2 dimensions of data model, which you can't apply POV or RDBM.

+Pattern for data mapping in strong type language.

+Todo:

-Bonus: how can print a grid of data.
+- Print a grid of data to paper.
-Consider SyncFusion instead of ReoGrid
+- Consider SyncFusion instead of ReoGrid

 ## DI_MVP: